Below is general information for university students applying for educational assistance.

 - The school year is considered as July 1 to June 30 for purposes of determining the calculation in section 7.

-- To meet the residency requirements, eligible students must complete the last 3 years of high school (Grades 10 to 12, at minimum) while the parent(s) and student live within the Shatford Trust boundaries.
-The student and his/her family and must maintain permanent residency in the designated area while the student is receiving Trust support.
+- To meet the residency requirements, eligible students must complete a minimum of their last 3 years of high school (Grades10 to12) while the parent(s) and student live within the Shatford Trust boundaries.
+The student and his/her family must maintain permanent residency in the designated area while the student is receiving Trust funding.
 Future eligibility is based on continued adherence to residency requirements.
 Final residency determination rests with the Trustee in the United States.

-- The Trustee and their representatives currently publish the names of successful applicants on the Recipients page of this website.
+- The Trustee and their representatives have authority to publish the names of successful applicants on the J.D.
+Shatford Memorial Trust website (www.fdnweb.org/shatford) based on your agreement when signing the application.